sandy366/LearnAI-KnowledgeMiningBootcamp/readme.md

+#TO DO!!!
++ Fix the Bot usage in the Solution Architecture file
++ Add the missing labs

 # LearnAI: Build an Enterprise Knowledge Mining Solution using the Microsoft AI Platform
 ### Build an enterprise scale intelligent search solution for searching business documents using Microsoft Azure and Cognitive Search